mcscolorado/Rest-API-Callout/README.md

 # Create user in external system

-AccountTrigger - When Account is created or Updated - Make a United Express callout to create user
+AccountTrigger - When Account is created or Updated - Make a United Deliver Services callout to create user

 UnitedDeliverServices - Make Rest API callout and create user in United Express if Account is 'Active' And Account external driver number is blank or null.
 If API callout results in error save the error on a field on Account

+UDS__c - Custom settings to keep United Delivery Services credentials

 UnitedDeliverServicesTest - Test Call